Common parameters#

 will follow the given volume.

-Using source.direction_relative_to_attached_volume = True
+Using source.direction_relative_to_attached_volume = True will make

 your source direction change following the rotation of that volume.